KianShah/vast-ai-api/README.md

 $ export VAST_AI_API_KEY=<YOUR_API_KEY_HERE>
 ```
 After you reserve an instance, in order to change its state or interact with it in any way, you will need to setup an [SSH key](https://vast.ai/docs/account/account-settings?query=change-ssh-key#change-ssh-key) on Vast.ai.
 Then, add your private key to your ssh agent (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)).

+## Contributing

+Currently, the API covers most of the functionality provided by the original Vast AI library, except for host actions (hosting machines, listing hosted machines, etc.).
+You can contribute by forking this repo, adding your changes and making a pull request.

 ## Usage
 Initializing the API Helper: